 Beginning students, for example, can do very simple role plays of everyday activities after practicing a simple dialog on the same subject.
 Advanced students don’t need the dialog, and can take on more complicated situations (see below for some ideas.)
 Advanced students can also discuss their opinions and preferences much more freely, problem solve, etc.

-For extensive lists of ESL conversation topics with suggested questions (mostly Intermediate up) visit iteslj.org, ESL Discussions, or KeepEmTalking (which also has links to related readings. audio, and video including TED talks.)
-TEFL.net has a set of excellent ESL conversation lesson plans with suggested questions aimed at pre-Intermediate students.
+For extensive lists of ESL conversation topics with suggested questions (mostly Intermediate up) visit iteslj.org, or ESL Discussions, TEFL.net has a set of excellent ESL conversation lesson plans with suggested questions aimed at pre-Intermediate students.

 · Planning a family vacation (with each student in a group taking the role of a different family member-- let your ‘contrary’ students be the teenagers!)

 · Family (or business department) budgeting